 Shortly after I graduated, I joined Swinburne University of Technology as a Research Fellow, where my work explored ethical forms of leadership in banking and philanthropy.
 Within my first year, I accepted an ongoing position at Swinburne Business School, before joining University of Technology Sydney as a Senior Lecturer in 2016.

 As I have grown into my own as a scholar, my research has taken more of a critical slant.
 My work attends to the gendered, raced, and classed nature of how we have come to understand ‘leadership’.
-A couple of my recently completed projects are detailed below:
+Some of my recent projects are detailed below:

 Leadership and Race